 MARGINS, SPACING, AND FONT: All pages are typed with a 1" margin on all four sides.
 Only the left margin is justified.
 Page numbers are in the upper right corner beginning with a 1 on the title page.
 All text is double-spaced.
-Acceptable fonts (type of print) are Times New Roman and Courier 12 pt.
+Acceptable fonts (type of print) are Times New Roman and 12 pt font size.

-TITLE PAGE: A title page with the following elements must be attached to each paper: title of the paper, student's name, university or college name, course name (2nd line in APA program), date (3rd line in APA program).
+TITLE PAGE: A title page with the following elements must be attached to each paper: title of the paper, student's name, college name, course name (2nd line in APA program), date (3rd line in APA program).
 A running head (brief title) should be typed at the upper left margin in all upper case letters.
 The running head should not exceed 50 characters.
 See attached example of a properly prepared title page.

 BODY OF TEXT: The title of the paper should be centered at the beginning of the paper on page 2.
-The text follows.
+The organizational structure of the text may include the use of headings to effectively outline ideas and highlight important sections.
+See Section 3.02.

 REFERENCES WITHIN TEXT: When summarizing material in the text of the paper, put the author(s) last name and the date of the publication in parentheses, like this; (Brown, 2006).
 If quoting exact words, use quotes around the text and list the page number in addition to the author's last name and the publication date, (Smith, 2006, p.
 83).
+See Section 6.03 and 6.11.
 Additional examples of citations within text can be found in the APA Publication Manual.

 REFERENCE LIST: Start the reference list on a new page and type References centered at the top of the page.
 All references cited in the text must be in the reference list, and all sources in the reference list must be cited in the paper.
 All references should be alphabetized, typed, double spaced, and entries should have a hanging indent.
 The first line of the reference is flush to the margin and any remaining lines of the same reference are typed with 1 tab indent.
+See Section 2.11.
 Capitalize only the first word of the title and subtitle, if any, and any proper nouns.
 Italicize the title, do not underline it.
 When using the APA computer program, select the manuscript style, not student style when preparing references to achieve this.
 Examples are attached that demonstrate journal, book, and internet references as they should be typed.
 An extensive list of specific examples is found in the APA Publication Manual.

 ABSTRACT: The need for an abstract is course specific.
-Verify with each course facilitator that has a paper assignment if an abstract is necessary.
+Verify with the course faculty whether an abstract is necessary.